Ryamille/School_District_Analysis/README.md

     ![](Resources/school_reading.png)

   - Scores by school spending
-    In this data set you will see almost no change in the two digit format
+    Thomas High School was in $616-645 spending range.
+In this data set you will see almost no change in the two digit format.
     ![](Resources/school_spending.png)

   - Scores by school size
+    Thomas High School was classified as a medium sized school.
 Similar with school spending data there is no change visibly
   ![](Resources/school_size.png)

   - Scores by school type
+    Thomas High School is a charter type school.
+As with the last two data sets the percentages had no visible change.
   ![](Resources/school_type.png)